 Q: I've registered for the exam.
 How do I make testing appointments?

 A: Approximately 4-6 business days after submitting your application you will electronically receive an eligibility letter including your Authorization to Test (ATT) from AFP.
 Your ATT will include information needed to schedule appointments.
 Please note: If you are applying for a future testing window, eligibility confirmations may be delayed until 1-2 weeks after the close of the current window.

 Q: What is the passing score for the exam?

 A. The passing score for both parts of the exam is 500.
 Candidates' raw scores are converted to a scaled score through a statistical process.
 The exact number or percentage of questions that need to be answered correctly to pass the exam will not be indicated.
 As there is no penalty for incorrect answers, we recommend trying to answer each question to the best of your ability.

-Q: What do I do if I am unable to take one of both parts of the exam during the exam window?
+Q: What do I do if I am unable to take one or both parts of the exam during the exam window?

-A: Under special circumstances AFP may allow a deferral from the current testing window to the next window with no additional fee.
-Special circumstances must immediately precede or coincide with the the administration of the exam.
+A: Under special circumstances, AFP may allow a deferral from the current testing window to the next window with no additional fee.
+Special circumstances must immediately precede or coincide with the administration of the exam.
 All such circumstances must include supporting documentation, such as a doctor's note.
 Approval of a deferral request is granted on a case-by-case basis.
-Deferrals are permitted on once per new application.
+Deferrals are permitted only once per new application.